infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

-Create a VPS running Debian 12 x64 using your vendor of choice in a region as physically close to your Raspberry Pi device as possible.
+Create a VPS running Debian 12 x64 using your vendor of choice.
+Select a region as physically close to your Raspberry Pi device as possible.

-The smallest instance size will suffice since we will not use the VPS instance for anything other than forwarding through HTTPS web requests to the Raspberry Pi device.
-I use a $5/mo instance from Vultr, however if you are physically located in a less obscure location than me, there
+A cheap/small instance size will suffice since we will not use the VPS instance for anything other than forwarding through HTTPS web requests to the Raspberry Pi device.

 Use public-key authentication, with a different key to your Raspberry Pi.